openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

       #after upgrading all the child objects, this will be changed to yes.
       dependentsUpgraded:
     ```

+    The above spec will be used as a sub-resource under all the custom
+    resource managed by OpenEBS.

     Status: Under Development, planned for 1.2